|

 Spasmodic

-kicking churned the air,
+kicking churned the air,and pelted mattress springs.

 My cousin tried his very best,